kubernetes/community/contributors/design-proposals/daemonset-update.md

 	// (ready for at least minReadySeconds)
 	// +optional
 	NumberUnavailable int32 `json:"numberUnavailable"`

+	// A monotonically increasing counter that tracks hash collisions for
+	// the DaemonSet.
+Used as a collision avoidance mechanism by the
+	// DaemonSet controller.
+	// +optional
+	Uniquifier *int64 `json:"uniquifier,omitempty"`
 }

 const (
+	// DEPRECATED: DefaultDeploymentUniqueLabelKey is used instead.
 	// DaemonSetTemplateGenerationKey is the key of the labels that is added
-	// to daemon set pods and history to distinguish between old and new pod
+	// to daemon set pods to distinguish between old and new pod
-	// templates during DaemonSet template update.
+	// during DaemonSet template update.
-	DaemonSetTemplateGenerationKey string = "pod-template-generation" )
+	DaemonSetTemplateGenerationKey string = "pod-template-generation"

+	// DefaultDaemonSetUniqueLabelKey is the default label key that is added
+	// to existing DaemonSet pods to distinguish between old and new
+	// DaemonSet pods during DaemonSet template updates.
+	DefaultDaemonSetUniqueLabelKey string = "pod-template-hash" )
 ```